 “It would very interesting to go back and get good environmental data, when people live in a contaminated environment.
 Now, data of this type has never been available.
 While it is true that these people do not live, I would say, the way Westerners do, civilized people, it is nevertheless also true that they are more like us than the mice.”

-By 1985 Marshallese fled Rongelap Atoll due to high levels of contamination.
+By 1985 the Marshallese fled Rongelap Atoll due to high levels of contamination.
 The U.S. in the 1990s began to clean up part of Rongelap Atoll, under a $45 million program, but many Marshallese understandably do not wish to return.

-Military and Scientific Personnel
+Nuclear Victims: Military and Scientific Personnel

-British Victims of Nuclear Testing
+British Nuclear Victims from Nuclear Testing

 The tests were carried out at Montebello, Emu Field, Maralinga, Christmas Island and Nevada.
 British forces also participated in the American ‘Operation Dominic’ series of tests.